Wednesday, April 2, 2025

 Also livestreamed on Zoom and YouTube

-The session is open to the public.
-All materials other than thread are provided, and we have several sets of tools for beginners to use during the session.
+As always, the session is open to the public.
+All materials are provided, and we have sets of tools for beginners to use during the session.
+For beginners, we can also pair you with someone who can help.

-For our remote members near and far, can participate using the Zoom meeting number and password sent by email.
-All others can watch via our YouTube livestream; search for "Kisatchie Fly Fishers" on YT.
+Remote members can participate using the Zoom meeting number and password sent by email.
+All others can watch on the KFF YouTube Channel, use this link and go to Live videos -

 KFF general meeting